zeebinz/rarinfo/README.md

 Example class that provides a facade for all the readers in the library, and also allows recursive inspection of archives packed within archives.

+- 1.7 Added ability to reset the readers list dynamically
 - 1.6 Added method for setting the readers list per instance
 - 1.5 Restricted next_offset values to main archive files only
 - 1.4 Added option for getArchiveFileList() to merge all archive file lists